REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Remote Sensing Foundation Model Database

-\stitle{Schema Design.} Each record follows a schema covering properties such as identifiers, architecture, modalities, and pretrained model weights, along with structured fields for pretraining datasets and benchmark evaluations.
+\stitle{Schema Design.} Each record follows a schema covering properties such as identifiers, architecture, modalities, and pretrained model weights, along with structured fields for pretraining datasets and reported benchmark evaluations when available.
 This schema ensures traceability, comparability, and extensibility across FMs.
-The full schema and an example record are in Appendix~\ref{appendix:schema}.
-This comprehensive schema enables our FM selection agent to ground its reasoning in model capabilities and match models to user-defined applications and constraints.
+The full schema and an example record are in Appendix~(App.)
+Sec.
+A. This comprehensive schema enables our FM selection agent to ground the selection process in documented model properties and reported capabilities, and match models to user-defined tasks and constraints.
 It also ensures that critical properties, such as input data modalities, spatial, spectral, and temporal characteristics, and training configurations, can be queried and filtered in a principled and automated manner.

 \stitle{Automated database population.} Populating this database requires extracting structured information from diverse sources, such as papers, model cards, and repositories.
 Due to the scale and heterogeneity of available model documentation, fully manual curation is impractical.
-Therefore, we adopt an automated knowledge extraction approach coupled with confidence-guided human verification.
-Our approach is a schema-guided LLM extraction pipeline inspired by a general knowledge extraction approach OneKE~\citep{oneke}, but significantly adapted to our domain and use case.
+Therefore, we adopt a semi-automated knowledge extraction approach coupled with confidence-guided human verification.
+Our approach is a schema-guided LLM extraction pipeline inspired by a general knowledge extraction approach OneKE~\cite{oneke}, but significantly adapted to our domain and use case.
 Specifically, we extend their approach by introducing our own schema definitions, adding a dedicated confidence scoring step, and optimizing prompt design for RS model descriptions.
 The process is entirely automated and iterative: for each FM, we collect and input a set of unstructured sources, then issue multiple LLM calls to generate independent structured outputs in each iteration.
 Each output is validated against the schema, parsed, and aggregated.
 This iterative strategy allows us to exploit both the probabilistic uncertainty of each iteration and the self-consistency across iterations.
 Fields for which the model produces divergent outputs or low log-probabilities are marked as uncertain and passed to the human verification stage.
-The resulting pipeline effectively converts complex heterogeneous text sources into machine-readable JSON records with minimal manual intervention.
+The resulting pipeline effectively converts complex heterogeneous text sources into machine-readable JSON records with minimal targeted manual intervention.